XR Offloading Across Multiple Time Scales: The Roles of Power, Temperature, and Energy: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

-This section describes the system architecture, along with the system model and problem formulation for XR task offloading.
-For simplicity, we initially assume that the computational load is known in advance; this assumption is relaxed in Sec.~\ref{sec:stationary}, where we present our solution strategy.
+This section describes the system architecture and problem formulation for XR task offloading.
+For simplicity, we initially assume that the computational load is known in advance; this assumption is relaxed in Sec.~\ref{sec:stationary}.

-{\bf System architecture and requests.} We consider an XR system as illustrated in Fig.~\ref{fig:main}, where a set of users~$\Dc=\{d\}$, each equipped with a wearable device, access XR services with optional support from edge servers.
-Delivering XR services requires executing multiple types of processing tasks~\cite{ericsson2021xr}, including object detection, map optimization, and multimedia processing.
-For simplicity and without loss of generality, we abstract these tasks as a set of processing requests~$r\in\Rc$.
+{\bf System architecture and requests.} We consider a system as illustrated in Fig.~\ref{fig:main}, where a set of users~$\Dc=\{d\}$, each equipped with a wearable device, access XR services with optional support from edge servers.
+XR services require multiple processing tasks~\cite{ericsson2021xr}, including object detection, map optimization, and multimedia processing.
+We abstract these tasks as a set of processing requests~$r\in\Rc$.
 Each request~$r$ is generated by a user~$d(r){\in}\Dc$ at time~$0{\leq} a(r){\leq} T$, where~$T$ denotes the length of the time horizon under consideration.
+For simplicity, we consider requests to be uniform, with the same size and computational requirements.
+This assumption can be dropped by adding parameters to the system model, and our solution concept does not depend upon it.

-Each request~$r{\in}\Rc$ can be executed either locally on the wearable device or {\em offloaded} to an edge server.
+Each request~$r{\in}\Rc$ can be executed either locally on the device or {\em offloaded} to an edge server.
 This decision is captured by a binary variable~$\ell(r){\in}\{0,1\}$, taking on 1 when the request $r$ is served locally, and 0 when it is offloaded.
-Our system model captures the trade-offs associated with these decisions: {\em (i)} Local execution increases power consumption, which raises the device's temperature and drains the battery; {\em (ii)} Offloading reduces local resource usage but incurs communication costs.
+Our system model captures the trade-offs associated with these decisions: {\em (i)} Local execution increases power consumption, raising device temperature and draining battery; {\em (ii)} Offloading reduces local resource usage but incurs communication costs.
+The resources devoted to each request remain the same whether offloaded or not: this reflects the fact that we do not seek trade-offs between quality of service (QoS) and costs; rather, we seek to honor all QoS constraints at the minimum cost.

 {\bf Local computations and power.} To model the impact of local computation, we quantify how offloading decisions~$\ell(r)$ influence the device's power.
-Let~$\delta(r){>}0$ denote the duration required to execute request~$r$, and let~$\pi(d,r)$ represent the additional\footnote{Computed with respect to not serving that request locally.} power that serving that request entails, then the power~$p(d,t)$ at which device~$d$ operates at time~$t$ can be expressed as:
+Let~$\delta(r){>}0$ denote the duration required to execute request~$r$, and~$\pi(d,r)$ represent the additional\footnote{Computed with respect to not serving that request locally.} power for serving that request, then power~$p(d,t)$ at which device~$d$ operates at time~$t$ can be expressed as:

+While nonlinear power interactions may occur under high parallel multi-tasking loads, the linear power accumulation assumption is a validated simplification in thermal modeling of portable electronics~\cite {Lee2008,liu2023dynamic}, such as XR wearables.